mbta/arrow/README.md

 - PostgreSQL 15
   - Can be run as a container via docker-compose by running `docker-compose up -d` in this repository (see `docker-compose.yml`)
   - Using Homebrew: `brew install postgresql@15`
+- OpenRouteService
+  - Can use https://api.openrouteservice.org/ with an API key requested through their console
+  - Or the docker-compose setup [with Docker Desktop alternative](https://github.com/mbta/technology-docs/blob/main/rfcs/accepted/0010-docker-desktop-replacement.md), no API key needed

 [nodejs-reqs]: https://github.com/asdf-vm/asdf-nodejs#requirements